Stapp History, Family Crest & Coats of Arms

-Anglo-Saxon culture once found in Britain is the soil from which the many generations of the Stapp family have grown.
-The name Stapp was given to a member of the family who was a person who "treads lightly" CITATION[CLOSE]
+The ancient Anglo-Saxon culture once found in Britain is the soil from which the many generations of the Stapp family have grown.
+The name Stapp was given to a member of the family who was a in the settlement of Stapeley in Cheshire, or in the place called Stapley in Hampshire.
+The surname Stapp belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Stapp family